 Step 2 – Attaching The Loop

-The next step in how to put a leash on a surfboard is attaching the cord you just tied into a knot onto the leash plug on your board.
+The next step in putting a leash on a surfboard is attaching the cord (you just tied into a knot) onto the leash plug on your board.
 We want to pass the loop portion of the cord under the tiny bar that runs across the leash plug.
+(See first photo below)

 This can sometimes be challenging because there is not much room to pass the flimsy cord under the bar.

-As you can see below, I used a ballpoint pen to help shove the looped end under the bar in the plug.
-A fin key, a car key, or anything else that is small could help you accomplish this.
+So check what I did in the second photo below.
+I used a ballpoint pen to help shove the looped end under the bar in the plug.
+A fin key, a car key, or anything else that is small could help you accomplish this as well.

-Now, you will want to take the knot end of the cord and pass it through the loop that you stuck under the leash plug’s bar.
+Now, you will want to take the knot end of the cord.
+Pass it through the loop that you stuck under the leash plug’s bar.
+(Fifth photo)

-Pull the knot end as hard as possible, so the cord is firmly wrapped around the leash plug bar, and then you’ll be ready to move on to the next step.
+Pull the knot end as hard as possible, so the cord is firmly wrapped around the leash plug bar.
+Then, you’ll be ready to move on to the next step.
+(Last photo)

 Step 3 – Attaching The Leash Velcro

-The third and final step in the process of how to put on a surfboard leash is actually attaching the leash itself to the parachute cord that you have fastened securely to the leash plug.
+The third and final step in the process is actually attaching the leash itself to the parachute cord that you have fastened securely to the leash plug.

 First, find foldable velcro apparatus at the opposite end of the leash as the ankle cuff.
-Unfold the 3 layers of the attachment and pass the end of it through the opening beneath the overhand knot that is hanging out above the leash plug bar.
+Unfold the 3 layers of the attachment.
+Next, pass the end of it through the overhand knot that is hanging out above the leash plug bar.
 Due to the width of the velcro, you may have to fold the velcro to be able to pass it through.

-Once the knot is centered, you can begin to fold the velcro layers on top of one another to secure the knot and the leash itself.
+Once the knot is centered, you can begin to fold the velcro layers on top of one another.
+This secures the knot and the leash itself.

 Once the velcro layers are folded over and intact, you are pretty much good to go.